winstonmhango23/air-framework-tutorials/series-tutorials/03-routing-and-http-methods.md

     )
 ```

+When a client makes a GET request to these endpoints, Air automatically calls the corresponding function and converts its return value to an HTTP response.
+If the function returns Air Tags (like [air.H1](file:///Users/macbookair/Documents/REACT%20BLOG%20APP/AIR%20PROJECTS/AIR%20TUTORIALS/helloair/air/src/air/tags/html.py#L247-L248) or [air.P](file:///Users/macbookair/Documents/REACT%20BLOG%20APP/AIR%20PROJECTS/AIR%20TUTORIALS/helloair/air/src/air/tags/html.py#L277-L277)), Air automatically wraps them in an HTML response.

 ### POST Requests

-POST is used for submitting data, typically from forms:
+POST is used for submitting data, typically from forms.
+Unlike GET requests, POST requests can contain a body with data.

 ```python
 @app.post("/contact")